 Unfortunately there is a lot of obsolete or inaccurate terminology in use.
 Here are some pointers to avoid common causes of confusion...

-Numbers: The numbers are correctly called Global Trade Item Numbers or GTINs.
-Calling them "barcode numbers" or worse still "barcodes" is wrong and will lead to confusion.
+Barcode Number: The number is correctly called Global Trade Item Numbers or GTINs.
 The same GTIN may be encoded in a variety of different barcodes.

 EAN-13 - used in retail and distribution

 UPC-A - the original American barcode, also used in retail and distribution

 (The retail barcodes are sometimes collectively known as EAN.UCC barcodes).

 ITF-14 - used only in distribution, cannot be scanned at retail

 GS1-128 - used in distribution where additional information such as batch number or use-by date is included with the GTIN in the encoded data.
 GS1-128 cannot be scanned at retail.

 Download the GS1 New Zealand User Guide for details of correct standards and terminology.